owainlewis/awesome-artificial-intelligence/README.md

 ## Philosophy of AI

-* [Superintelligence](http://www.audible.co.uk/pd/Non-fiction/Superintelligence-Audiobook/B00LPMA33G) - Superintelligence asks the questions: What happens when machines surpass humans in general intelligence
+* [Superintelligence](http://www.audible.co.uk/pd/Non-fiction/Superintelligence-Audiobook/B00LPMA33G) - Superintelligence asks the questions: What happens when machines surpass humans in general intelligence.
+A really great book.
 * [Our Final Invention: Artificial Intelligence and the End of the Human Era](http://www.audible.co.uk/pd/Non-fiction/Our-Final-Invention-Audiobook/B00KLJMDH8) - Our Final Invention explores the perils of the heedless pursuit of advanced AI.
 Until now, human intelligence has had no rival.
 Can we coexist with beings whose intelligence dwarfs our own?
 And will they allow us to?

 ## Free Content